 A resource manager is a lot like a project manager with one key difference: while project managers focus on creating and assigning tasks to get a job done, resource managers are responsible for allocating the resources required to complete those tasks.

 If you’ve got a small team, your project manager and resource management might be the same person.
-It’s just important to bear in mind that these are 2 totally different hats that somebody’s got to wear.
+It’s just important to bear in mind that these are two totally different hats that somebody’s got to wear.

 What are the benefits of resource management?